Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: Analysis

 where $f_{\nu,j}$ is the flux density of the $j^{th}$ SPIRE source in mJy and $\sigma_j$ is defined to be in units of $\arcsec$.
+The behavior and magnitude resulting from the above formula as a function of flux density are similar to those found in similarly deep fields by the HerMES collaboration (Smith et al.\ 2012b).
 Monte Carlo simulations were performed in an identical manner to the one described in Rumbaugh et al.\ (2012) and identical probability cuts were applied.
 For those SPIRE objects which were matched to more than one IRAC counterpart, the counterpart with the higher probability was selected as the genuine match if the primary match met the conditions given in Rumbaugh et al.\ (2012).
 All SPIRE objects with multiple IRAC counterparts that did not meet these conditions were removed from our sample.
 In total, 464 24$\mu$m-undetected counterparts of significantly detected SPIRE sources were determined using this method, increasing our sample sample size by nearly a factor of 1.3 over the sample containing only those SPIRE objects with 24$\mu$m parents.
 While this is a sizeable increase over the original sample, the fraction of orphaned SPIRE objects matched to an optical counterpart was only $\sim31$\%, much lower than that fraction for the SPIRE-detected objects with 24$\mu$m parents.
 This low fraction is as a result of two effects: the enormous PSF of SPIRE, which makes it incredibly difficult to properly identify which object (galaxy or star) the SPIRE source belongs to, and the conservativeness of the probabilistic matching scheme.
 For the latter point, the parameters of the scheme and the associated cutoffs were set sufficiently high to ensure matches are almost certainly real at the expense of lower likelihood matches (see discussion in Rumbaugh et al.\ 2012).